JanaLasser/new-ontology-of-truth/README.md

 Scraped articles are stored in `articles/article_corpus_raw.rds.gz` and pre-processed by `article_preprocessing.R`.
 Pre-processing also reads the initial list of URLs for article scraping `articles/url_list_for_article_scraping.csv.gzip`, since this file also contains information about the party of the account that posted the link to the article.
 This information is needed to filter the articles retrieved from the URLs, since we only retain articles that were linked to by one party, not by both.
 The filtered articles are then stored in `articles/article_corpus_clean.csv.gzip` for later ingestion by ``label_glove840B_DDR.sh`.

 ## Validation data
-Validation of the honesty component keywords is done via a survey on qualtrics.
+Validation of the honesty component keywords and documents is done via a survey on qualtrics.
 The results of the survey are stored in `data/validataion`.

 ## Analysis
 ### Validation
-The dictionary validation shown in Supplementary Figures 1 & 2 is done in the script `analysis/validation.R`.
-The script ingests the files `validataion/validation_belief.csv` and `validation/validation_truth.csv`.
+The dictionary validation shown in Supplementary Figures 1 & 2 is done in the script `analysis/keyword_validation.R`.
+The script ingests the files `validation/validation_belief.csv` and `validation/validation_truth.csv`.
+The sample for the document level validation is created in the script `analysis/document_level_validation.ipynb`.
+The document level validation analysis, which is shown in supplementary figures S3-S6, is done in the script `analysis/document_level_validation.R`, which ingests the sample file `validation/document_validation_sample.csv` and `validation/document_validation_data.csv`.

 ### Honesty components
-Honesty component similarities for the New York Times article corpus, the tweet corpus and the corpus of articles collected from URLs in the tweet corpus are calculated by the script `label_glove840B_DDR.sh`.
-The script internally calls `compute_sbert_avg_lexicon.py` with different parameters to specify settings for each corpus.
-The script `compute_sbert_avg_lexicon.py` ingests the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_clean.csv.gzip` and calculates honesty component similarity using the [glove](https://huggingface.co/sentence-transformers/average_word_embeddings_glove.840B.300d) sentence transformer embedding on the New York Times corpus, the tweet corpus and the article corpus.
+Honesty component similarities for the New York Times article corpus, the tweet corpus and the corpus of articles collected from URLs in the tweet corpus are calculated by the scripts `label_glove840B_DDR.sh`.
+In addition, the scripts `label_fasttext-cc_DDR.sh` and `label_word2vec-googlenews_DDR.sh` also calcupate honesty component similarities for the tweet corpus based on alternative embeddings ([word2vec](https://huggingface.co/fse/word2vec-google-news-300) and [fasttext](https://fasttext.cc/docs/en/crawl-vectors.html)).
+The scripts internally call `compute_sbert_avg_lexicon.py` with different parameters to specify settings for each corpus.
+The script `compute_sbert_avg_lexicon.py` ingests the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_clean.csv.gzip` and calculates honesty component similarity using the [glove](https://huggingface.co/sentence-transformers/average_word_embeddings_glove.840B.300d) sentence transformer embedding on the New York Times corpus, the tweet corpus and the article corpus.
 It outputs the honesty component similarity for every corpus in a file:
-* The output file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_honesty_component_scores_glove.csv.gzip` is ingested by `wrangle_data.ipynb`.
+* The output file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_honesty_component_scores_glove.csv.gzip` is ingested by `wrangle_data.ipynb`.
 * The output file `NYT/NYT_abstracts_honesty_component_scores_glove.csv` is ingested by `scrub_data_for_upload.ipynb`.
 * The output file `articles/article_corpus_clean_honesty_component_scores_glove.csv.gzip` is ingested by `scrub_data_for_upload.ipynb`.

-Note that for this to work you will need to download the [embeddings](https://huggingface.co/sentence-transformers/average_word_embeddings_glove.840B.300d) and place the respective models in the `data/utilities` directory.
+Note that for this to work you will need to download the embeddings and place the respective models in the `data/utilities/sentence-transformers` directory.

 ### Dictonary robustness
 We do not include the results of the dictionary robustness analysis here, due to the size of the generated data.
-You can however reproduce the results by running the script `label_lexicon_loop.sh`, which also ingests the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_clean.csv.gzip`.
+You can however reproduce the results by running the script `label_lexicon_loop.sh`, which also ingests the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_clean.csv.gzip`.
 This calculates honesty component similarity using the [glove](https://huggingface.co/sentence-transformers/average_word_embeddings_glove.840B.300d) sentence transformer embedding, but for 100 perturbed versions of the belief-speaking and truth-seeking dictionaries.
 Note that for this to work you will need to download the [embeddings](https://huggingface.co/sentence-transformers/average_word_embeddings_glove.840B.300d) and place the respective models in the `data/utilities` directory.

-The script `tweet_collection/wrangle_data.ipynb` includes a commented out section ("Add truth seeking & belief speaking scores for dictionary bootstraps") to include the dictionary robustness data `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_honesty_component_scores_glove_bootstrap.csv.gzip` in the data processing workflow.
-If you run `wrangle_data.ipynb` with these additional lines, it will load the output from `label_lexicon_loop.sh`, merge it to the rest of the tweet-level data and also include it in the final aggregated tweet data set `US_politician_tweets_2010-11-06_to_2022-03-16.csv.gzip`.
+The script `tweet_collection/wrangle_data.ipynb` includes a commented out section ("Add truth seeking & belief speaking scores for dictionary bootstraps") to include the dictionary robustness data `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_honesty_component_scores_glove_bootstrap.csv.gzip` in the data processing workflow.
+If you run `wrangle_data.ipynb` with these additional lines, it will load the output from `label_lexicon_loop.sh`, merge it to the rest of the tweet-level data and also include it in the final aggregated tweet data set `US_politician_tweets_2010-11-06_to_2022-12-31.csv.gzip`.

-This file can then needs to be run through `scrub_data_for_upload.ipynb`.
+This file then needs to be run through `scrub_data_for_upload.ipynb`.
 The resulting `tweets/tweets.csv` file can be loaded in `dictionary_robustness.ipynb` to fit the linear mixed effects model for every one of the 100 perturbed versions of each honesty components.
 The output of this script is the estimates for the fixed effects of the LME for each of the 100 dictionary versions, which is saved in `tweets/LME_results_dictionary_robustness.csv` and loaded in `analysis/plots.ipynb` to generate extended data figure 2.

 ### LIWC scores
 We processed the full text of each tweet with LIWC-22, the latest version of the Linguistic Inquiry and Word Count Software [LIWC-22](https://www.liwc.app/).
 We exported the text of each tweet to a csv file with one row per tweet and two columns, one with the tweet id as a string and the second with the string containing the tweet text.
 We imported this file to LIWC-22 and processed only the column with the tweet text using the LIWC-22 English dictionary for the "authentic", "analytic", "moral", "positive emotion" and "negative emotion" text components.
 The result was exported as a csv file including additional columns for each LIWC metric for each tweet.
 We used this csv file in later statistical analyses.

-Scores are stored in the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_clean_mask_LIWC.csv.gzip` for later ingestion by `wrangle_data.ipynb`.
+Scores are stored in the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_clean_mask_LIWC.csv.gzip` for later ingestion by `wrangle_data.ipynb`.

 ### Data wrangling
 The script `wrangle_data.ipynb` takes input from all previous data collection and analysis steps to create three output data files that aggregate most information for different downstream analysis tasks:

-* **Tweets**: contains all information pertaining to individual tweets and is stored at `tweets/US_politician_tweets_2010-11-06_to_2022-03-16.csv.gzip`.
+* **Tweets**: contains all information pertaining to individual tweets and is stored at `tweets/US_politician_tweets_2010-11-06_to_2022-12-31.csv.gzip`.
 It contains the following columns:
     * `id`: unique tweet ID
     * `author_id`: unique ID of the author that posted the given tweet.
 Used to link to the user data file described above.
     * `party`: party affiliation of the account that posted the tweet.
     * `created_at`: tweet creation time in UTZ time.
     * `retweeted`, `quoted` and `reply`: whether the tweet is a retweet, quote-tweet or reply.
 Note that these categories are not exclusive.
     * `avg_belief_score` and `avg_truth_score`: float, similarity to the belief-speaking and truth-seeking dictionaries.
 If the robustness analysis is included (see section "Dictionary robustness" above), there are columns with similarity scores calculated using perturbed dictionaries `avg_belief_score_i` and `avg_truth_score_i`, where i ranges from 0 to 99.
+In addition `avg_belief_score_word2vec`, `avg_truth_score_word2vec`, `avg_belief_score_fasttext` and `avg_truth_score_fasttext` contain the similarity ratings calculated with the word2vec and fasttext embeddings instead of GLoVe.
     * `has_url`: bool, whether the tweet contained an URL.
-    * `word_count`: number of words in the tweet text
     * `LIWC_analytic`, `LIWC_authentic`, `LIWC_moral`, `LIWC_emo_pos`, and `LIWC_emo_neg`: LIWC scores for the text components "analytic", "authentic", "moral", "positive emotions" and "negative emotions" determined using the [LIWC-22](https://www.liwc.app/) software.
     * `NG_score`: float.
 Only exists for tweets that contained an URL.
 NewsGuard score determined by matching the domain contained in the URL against the [NewsGuard database](https://www.newsguardtech.com/de/) of information quality.
 If the tweet contained more than one URL with a NewsGuard score, the scores are averaged.
     * `transparency` and `accuracy`: float.
 Only exists for tweets that contained an URL.
 Accuracy and transparency score determined by matching the domain contained in the URL against the [Independent information quality database](https://github.com/JanaLasser/misinformation_domains).
 If the tweet contained more than one URL with an accuracy and transparency score, the scores are averaged.